 - Shallow steps with a hand rail in to the shallow end of the pool of the pool

 - Use of the pool pod as a lift

 - The learner pool will have a moving floor

-- Disabled and ambulant disabled users (depending on the severity of their disability) can change in the Change Places room, or 1 of 3 disabled WC /Showers or in the ‘Family cubicles’ which are sized to allow a wheelchair to turn.
+- Disabled and ambulant disabled users (depending on the severity of their disability) can change in the Changing Places room, or 1 of 3 disabled WC / Showers or in the ‘family cubicles’ which are sized to allow a wheelchair to turn.